 In today's increasingly complex digital environment, it is critical for organizations to make the most of their internal knowledge in order to achieve operational excellence, offer the best possible services, spark innovation, and meet stakeholders' needs.

-Knowledge Management is about helping organizations ensure that they can best take advantage of its internal expertise, skills, and know-how.
-It includes helping organizations respond to the challenge, "we don't even know what we know” – a common issue as organizations become more complex and work becomes distributed across locations and silos.
+Knowledge Management is about helping organizations best take advantage of staff's internal expertise, skills, and know-how.
+It includes helping organizations respond to the challenge, "we don't know what we know" -- a common issue as organizations become more complex and work becomes more distributed across locations and silos.

-It's about supporting the flow of knowledge across boundaries and silos in order to foster creativity, spark innovation, and enable the development of new knowledge.
+It's about supporting the flow of knowledge across boundaries and silos to foster creativity, spark innovation, and enable the development of new knowledge.

 For most organizations, it can be a challenge to balance the need to protect and secure data with the need to promote internal knowledge sharing.
 But it doesn't have to be the case.

 Designing, launching, and establishing a new knowledge management program takes careful planning and execution.
 Too often, we see organizations fail.
 Avoid common mistakes.

 A look at four levels of knowledge management (KM): personal or individual; department, project or team; organization-wide; and inter-organizational.